What is GAINSWave?

 The GAINSWave is a FDA cleared, scientifically proven, 20 minute, non-invasive technique that utilizes low frequency pulse waves to treat Erectile Dysfunction, optimize erections, sensitivity, and sexual performance.

 For decades researchers have studied treatments similar to the Gainswave in Europe where it is known as extracorporeal shockwave therapy (ESWT), a technology that has been used extensively by urology for the treatment of kidney stones.
-ESWT for Erectile Dysfunction and Sexual Performance is still new to the U.S., however, preliminary studies are demonstrating that 80% of men are benefitting from these treatments.
+ESWT for Erectile Dysfunction and Sexual Performance is still new to the U.S., however, preliminary studies are demonstrating that 80% of men are benefiting from these treatments.

 Who can benefit from GAINSWave?